 What is an arbitration agreement?

-An employee arbitration agreement typically covers workplace disputes, including discrimination claims, wage disputes, and termination issues.
+A mandatory arbitration agreement in employment typically covers workplace disputes, including discrimination claims, wage disputes, and termination issues.
 When employees sign this agreement during onboarding, they commit to resolving covered employment matters through arbitration rather than filing lawsuits.
-This approach helps employers manage legal costs while providing employees with a faster dispute resolution process.
+Following the Ending Forced Arbitration Act (EFAA) signed in 2022, pre-dispute arbitration agreements are now void for sexual harassment and assault claims, though they remain enforceable for other employment disputes.

 Businesses often include arbitration provisions to resolve disputes related to payment, intellectual property, or service delivery, while preserving their relationships.
-Two software companies entering a licensing agreement might specify arbitration for handling disagreements over licensing terms, implementation support, or data ownership.
-The confidential nature of arbitration helps protect proprietary information and maintain business partnerships even when conflicts arise.
+As an arbitration agreement example, two SaaS companies entering a licensing agreement might specify arbitration for handling disagreements over licensing terms, implementation support, or data ownership.
+Arbitration agreements in SaaS contracts are particularly valuable because the confidential nature protects proprietary technology and competitive strategies even when conflicts arise.

 Book a DemoWhat is the purpose of arbitration agreements?